this post may contain affiliate links. Please read my disclosure for more information.

 This Coca Cola cake is a Southern favorite.
 Southerners know that every drink other than sweet tea in the South is known as Coca Cola.
 We love our coca cola so much and even make cakes putting it in the mix.
 THIS IS A WARNING!!
 If you are a chocoholic like me, you will want to eat the whole cake.
 This is a chocolate lover’s dream cake and makes me happy just to have it in the house!
 There are lots of recipes for this cake but this one is my favorite.

 Coca Cola Cake1 3/4 cups sugar 2 cups all-purpose flour 1 teaspoon ground cinnamon (Optional) (I think the cinnamon brings out the chocolate flavor even more) 1 cup butter or margarine or two sticks or 16 tablespoons 1 cup coca cola (I always use regular coke and have not tried it with any other kind) 3 tablespoons 100% pure cocoa 1/2 cup buttermilk 1 teaspoon baking soda 1 1/2 cups miniature marshmallows 2 eggs, beaten 1 teaspoon vanilla extract Combine sugar, flour and cinnamon in a large bowl and mix well using a wire whisk.
 Combine butter, the 1 cup of coca cola and cocoa in a pot on the stove and bring to a boil stirring often.
 Remove from heat and pour over flour mixture.
 Mix with a spoon.
 Mix buttermilk and baking soda together and pour into cake mixture.
 Add marshmallows and continue stirring.(Your marshmallows will not melt) Add in eggs and vanilla extract.
 Pour into a sprayed 9 x 13 inch pan and bake in preheated 350 degree oven for 30 to 35 minutes, testing for doneness.
 Frost.
 Frosting for Coca Cola Cake 1/2 cup butter or margarine or 1 stick or 8 tablespoons 3 tablespoon 100% pure cocoa 6 tablespoons coca cola 1 (1 pound) package powdered sugar ( Note: 1 pound of unsifed powdered sugar= about 4 1/4 cups.
 1 lb. of sifted powdered sugar = about 4 3/4 cups.
 I used 4 cups of unsifted powdered sugar and it worked fine in this frosting) 1 teaspoon vanilla extract 1 cup pecans or nuts of your choice(Optional) Bring margarine, cocoa and coca cola to a boil on top of the stove.
 Remove from heat and add vanilla and powdered sugar until frosting is of spreading consistency.
 You can either stir in nuts or sprinkle on top of the cake.
 Spread over hot cake.
 Enjoy!
-If you like this recipe, you might also like my recipe for Mississippi Mud Cake. © The Southern Lady Cooks photos and text – All rights reserved.
+Be sure and PIN for later: If you like this recipe, you might also like my recipe for Mississippi Mud Cake.
+Feel free to “share” with your friends by clicking on the Facebook, Pinterest or Twitter buttons at the bottom of each post.
+You can print by clicking on the printer icon below. © The Southern Lady Cooks photos and text – All rights reserved.
 No copying, posting on other sites, or other uses allowed without written permission of the copyright holder.
-Click to follow The Southern Lady Cooks on Facebook.